awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

    1. Note the subnet IDs of the subnets named **tutorial\-subnet\-private1\-us\-west\-2a** and **tutorial\-subnet\-private2\-us\-west\-2b**\.

-      You will need the subnet IDs when you create your DB subnet group\.
+      You need the subnet IDs when you create your DB subnet group\.

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-**Note**
-Make sure you connect to the Amazon RDS console, not to the Amazon VPC console\.
+   Make sure that you connect to the Amazon RDS console, not to the Amazon VPC console\.

 1. In the navigation pane, choose **Subnet groups**\.